r1cebank/usbarmory-debian-base_image/README.md

 The Makefile in this repository is based on the [official usbarmory debian image repo](https://github.com/f-secure-foundry/usbarmory-debian-base_image)

+Before using, please make effort reading the entire document, understanding the risks and ways to prevent yourself from data loss.

 ## Differences
 * Able to customize bootloader (u-boot, armory-boot)
 * Build image to use for secure boot (only with armory-boot)